MKLab-ITI/pygrank/README.md

 # :thumbsup: Contributing
 Feel free to contribute in any way, for example through the [issue tracker](https://github.com/MKLab-ITI/pygrank/issues) or by participating in [discussions]().
 Please check out the [contribution guidelines](tutorials/contributing.md) to bring modifications to the code base.
+If so, make sure to **follow the pull checklist** described in the guidelines.

 # :notebook: Citation
 If `pygrank` has been useful in your research and you would like to cite it in a scientific publication, please refer to the following paper: